-In the execution of a work, it should be seen that
+In the execution of a work or a scheme it should be seen that

-- i) it carries the administrative approval of the competent authority as per delegation of powers of the company; under para 2.7 of the PWD code; - ii) there is technical sanction for the work from competent authority as also for material and structural alternations; - iii) provisions of para 2.18 of the PWD code are observed; and iv) proper estimates and detailed designs have been prepared and approved by competent authority.

-C) The estimates for works be examined to ensure that:

-- a. the rates applied and sanctioned do not exceed the approved schedule of rates of PWD; - b. while working out the rates, the tenders accepted for works during the twelve preceding months have been studied and the rise or fall in prices have been taken into account.
-For non scheduled items, detailed analysis of the rates allowed be examined to ensure that these are correct and reasonable in view of prevailing trend; - c. the cost of labour and material along with quantity is exhibited separately in the estimate irrespective of the mode of execution of work i.e. departmentally or by contract; - d. in case of replacement and renewal estimates, credit has been allowed for the dismantled material (original cost less depreciation).
-Establishment charges and overhead expenses incurred on the original work are not to be credited to the estimates but should be debited to revenue; - e. the provisions have been made in estimates for establishment and other charges at prescribed rates; - f. supplementary and revised estimates are drawn as per instructions contained in para 51 of Manual of instructions; and - g. expenditure incurred in excess over estimate has been scrutinized, analyzed, justified and covered by proper sanction.
+- i) It carries the administrative approval of the competent authority as per delegation of powers of the Company under para 2.7 of PWD code. - ii) There is technical sanction for the work from competent authority as also for material and structural alternations; - iii) Provisions of para 2.18 of the PWD code are observed; and - iv) Proper estimates and detailed designs have been prepared and approved by competent authority. - C) The estimates for works be examined to ensure that; - the rates applied and sanctioned do not exceed the approved schedule of rates of PWD. - ii) While working out the rates, the tenders accepted for works during the twelve preceding months have been studied and the rise or fall in prices have been taken into account.
+For non scheduled items, detailed analysis of the rates allowed be examined to ensure that these are correct and reasonable in view of prevailing trend; - iii) The cost of labour and material along with quantity is exhibited separately in the estimate irrespective of the mode of execution of work i.e. departmentally or by contract; - iv) In case of replacement and renewal estimates, credit has been allowed for the dismantled material (original cost less depreciation).
+Establishment charges and overhead expenses incurred on the original work are not to be credited to the estimates but should be debited to revenue;

-D) Muster Rolls
+- v) The provisions have been made in estimates for establishment and other charges at prescribed rates; - vi) Supplementary and revised estimates are drawn as per instructions contained in para51 of Manual of instructions; and - vii) Expenditure incurred in excess over estimate has been scrutinized, analyzed, justified and covered by proper sanction. - D) Muster Rolls